stefniey/Landing-page/README.md

-# Landing Page
+# Manage Landing Page

 ## Overview
-Landing Page is a static landing page designed to showcase modern design principles and user-friendly interfaces.
+Manage Landing Page is a static landing page designed to showcase modern design principles and user-friendly interfaces.
 This project focuses on creating an aesthetically pleasing and responsive web page using React and Tailwind CSS, demonstrating how a landing page can effectively communicate a brand’s message and capture user interest.

 ## Key Features
 - **Responsive Design**: Optimized for various screen sizes, ensuring a seamless user experience on mobile, tablet, and desktop devices.